-- 7.1.
-Proposed New Programs Outside an Institution's Mission.
-An institution may submit a program determined to be outside of its mission to the Board of Higher Education for consideration as follows: - 7.1.1.
-Institutions shall first submit their proposal in accordance with the Proposal and Notification Submission Procedures established in section 9. - 7.1.2.
-The institution's CAO will forward full program proposals to the Commissioner's Academic and Student Affairs staff_Office for review and comment. - 7.1.3 The Commissioner's Office will conduct a detailed review and analysis of the proposed program to assess labor market demand, the feasibility of partnerships with other USHE institutions with similar programs, regional need, and whether there is an adequate level of support for the new program. - 7.1.4 As part of its review, the Commissioner's Office will also analyze: - 7.1.4.1 How well the institution proposing the new program is performing in its primary institutional role as measured by: accreditation reviews, the financial feasibility of both the institution and the proposed program, USHE's performance metrics, and other metrics determined by the Board; - 7.1.4.2 Whether the institution has an existing, well-performing program at a lower award level that can be built upon for the out-of-mission award;

-7.1.4.3 Whether the newly proposed program involves transforming a well-performing program that has experienced a shift in the occupational or licensure demands for a higher-level credential requiring the existing program to be scaled up to remain relevant;

-7.1.4.4 Whether existing programs at other USHE institutions can be made available online to students within the requesting institution's service region and/or whether additional seats are needed in existing programs to meet state needs; and
+- 7.1 Proposed New Programs Outside an Institution's Mission.
+An institution may submit a program determined to be outside of its mission to the Board of Higher Education for consideration as follows: - 7.1.1 Institutions shall first submit their proposal in accordance with the Proposal and Notification Submission Procedures established in section 9. - 7.1.2 The institution's CAO will forward full program proposals to the Commissioner's Office for review and comment. - 7.1.3 The Commissioner's Office will conduct a detailed review and analysis of the proposed program to assess labor market demand, the feasibility of partnerships with other USHE institutions with similar programs, regional need, and whether there is an adequate level of support for the new program. - 7.1.4 As part of its review, the Commissioner's Office will also analyze: - 7.1.4.1 How well the institution proposing the new program is performing in its primary institutional role as measured by: accreditation reviews, the financial feasibility of both the institution and the proposed program, USHE's performance metrics, and other metrics determined by the Board; - 7.1.4.2 Whether the institution has an existing, well-performing program at a lower award level that can be built upon for the out-of-mission award: - 7.1.4.3 Whether the newly proposed program involves transforming a well-performing program that has experienced a shift in the occupational or licensure demands for a higher-level credential requiring the existing program to be scaled up to remain relevant; - 7.1.4.4 Whether existing programs at other USHE institutions can be made available online to students within the requesting institution's service region and/or whether additional seats are needed in existing programs to meet state needs; and

-7.1.4.5 Whether the requesting institution has thoroughly explored partnership with a USHE institution authorized to provide the program and a partnership has been determined to be infeasible.

-7.1.53.
-Once they have reviewed the proposed program, the Commissioner's staff-Office will submit the full program proposal and all attendant issues to the ASAC-Board for review.
-The ASAC-Board will review the program proposal and request additional information or consultation as appropriate.
-The ASAC-Board will determine whether or not to forward the program proposal to the Board of Higher Education for approval.
+- 7.1.4.5 Whether the requesting institution has thoroughly explored partnership with a USHE institution authorized to provide the program and a partnership has been determined to be infeasible. - 7.1.5 Once they have reviewed the proposed program, the Commissioner's Office will submit the full program proposal and all attendant issues to the Board for review.
+The Board will review the program proposal and request additional information or consultation as appropriate. - 7.1.5.1 The Board may request more information or consultation. - 7.1.5.2 When determining whether to approve a proposed program, the Board shall consider: - 7.1.5.2.1 Whether such a program is the best use of state resources; - 7.1.5.2.2 Whether the program would duplicate existing program(s); and - 7.1.5.2.3 Whether all possibilities of partnership have been exhausted. - 7.1.5.3 It is within the Board's discretion to ask another institution with the appropriate mission to develop a new program in partnership with the requesting institution instead of approving a new out-of-mission program.

-7.1.5.1 The Board may request more information or consultation.

-7.1.5.2 When determining whether to approve a proposed program, the Board shall consider:

-7.1.5.2.1 Whether such a program is the best use of state resources;

-7.1.5.2.2 Whether the program would duplicate existing program(s); and

-7.1.5.2.3 Whether all possibilities of partnership have been exhausted.

-7.1.5.3 It is within the Board's discretion to ask another institution with the appropriate mission to develop a new program in partnership with the requesting institution instead of approving a new out-of-mission program.

-7.2.
-Board Review and Termination of a Program Outside an Institution's Mission.
+7.2 Board Review and Termination of a Program Outside an Institution's Mission.